syswonder/hvisor-book-en/src/chap03/Compile.md

 # How to Compile

-## Compiling with Docker
+## Compile using Docker
 ### 1. Install Docker
 ```bash
 sudo snap install docker
 ```
-You can also refer to the [Docker official documentation](https://docs.docker.com/install/) to install Docker.
+You can also refer to the [Docker Official Documentation](https://docs.docker.com/install/) to install Docker.

-### 2. Build the image
+### 2. Build the Image

 ```bash
 make build_docker
 ```

-This step builds a Docker image, automatically creating all the dependencies required for compilation.
+This step builds a Docker image, automatically compiling all required dependencies.

-### 3. Run the container
+### 3. Run the Container

 ```bash
 make docker